elaforge/karya/doc/derivation.md

 ### environ

-The environ ('Derive.Env') is different: it holds constant [vals](#vals) ('Derive.BaseTypes.Val'), but they they may be typed.
+The environ ('Derive.Env') is different: it holds constant [vals](#vals), but they they may be typed.
 For instance, the key of a section of music is a string, the current instrument is an instrument type, and a `trill-depth` value might be a typed number, e.g.  `2d` for 2 diatonic steps.
 As documented in [Calls](#calls), the environ is also used for argument defaulting.

 Controls and environ vals are separate!
 This can be a bit confusing, because a call may expect default values in the environ, which you would set like